-In Table 7 the differences in a number of indicators related to economic deprivation are tabled for each district council in Kent.
+In table 7 the differences in a number of indicators related to economic deprivation are tabled for each district council in Kent.
 For each indicator the highest and lowest district council is highlighted.
-There is a noticeable difference between East and West Kent, with the districts in the East having greater number of risk factors.
+There is a noticeable difference between east and west Kent, with the districts in the east having greater number of risk factors.

 Thanet, Shepway and Dover and Swale feature as the highest deprivation areas and as such will have far greater number of people suffering from mental distress then the more affluent areas.

-Figure 9 shows that health inequalities do impact on life expectancy within Canterbury CCG as there is significant variation across the population.
-Figure 10 shows the distribution of people claiming out of work benefits across Kent.
+Figure 9 shows that health inequalities in life expectancy exist within DGS CCG, with some electoral wards having significantly below average life expectancies compared to the CCG average and the Kent and Medway average as well.

+Figure 10 shows the distribution of people claiming out of work benefits across Kent and along the coastal areas of DGS CCG there are areas which have high levels of people claiming out of work benefits.

-Figure 9: Life Expectancy at Birth: Canterbury and Coastal CCG Wards.
+Figure 9: Life Expectancy at Birth across DGS CCG Wards.